WarmCyan/cvera/README.md

 "printing"/dumping out the rules table should output semantically equivalent vera code to what was input.

-I haven't yet re-implemented actual evaluation, so this codebase only parses vera code so far.

 ## Running/testing

 If you want to use the cosmopolitan compiler, first run